 <meta-data android:name="android.webkit.WebView.MetricsOptOut" android:value="true" />

-This disables usage statistics collection for all users of the app, regardless of whether or not they have the corresponding setting enabled.
-It does not disable crash reporting.
+This disables usage statistics collection for all users of the app, regardless of whether they have the corresponding setting enabled.
+It doesn't disable crash reporting.

 Pseudonymous identifiers and data privacy

-To learn more about user privacy, see Build privacy-friendly apps.
+To learn more about user privacy, see Build apps to be private.